Top 10 Pantry Organization Secrets for an Organized Pantry

 2. Group items by function, not by category alone

-For example, you might create zones for:
+For example, you could create zones for:

 - Breakfast foods